DeMarcoLab/fibsem/docs/user_guide/system_setup.md

 * Rotation flat to electron/ion beam

-This is the rotation of the stage in degrees in which the sample will be flat to the respective beam, this comes into effect when a pre tilted shuttle is in use.
+This is the rotation of the stage in degrees in which the sample will be flat to the respective beam, assuming a flat sample holder.

 * Tilt flat to electron/ion beam